chiukenny/Tests-for-Distributional-Symmetry/README.md

 ---
 #### Organization

-This GitHub repo is organized as follows:
+This repository is organized as follows:

 * `/data/`: raw datasets and data cleaning scripts
 * `/experiments/`: self-contained experiment scripts that can be run in parallel
-* `/outputs/`: experiment outputs and plots
+* `/outputs/`: cleaned data, experiment outputs, and plots
 * `/src/`: implementations of tests, experiment engine, and general functions